Mika-Rsbg/project_encryption/README.md

 ## Usage

 The Caesar cipher is already implemented and can be used directly.
-The Enigma Cipher is practicly all ready added and should work, so you can use it directly.
+The Enigma Cipher is practically all ready added and should work, so you can use it directly.
 The other encryption methods are currently placeholders.

 ### Example: Caesar Cipher